Culture

 Japanese Kimono (着物)

-The Kimono is one of the traditional Japanese crafts.
+The Kimono is a traditional Japanese craft.

-It is a traditional Japanese garment that was worn until the Meiji period (1868-1912), when Western clothing culture was introduced, and is very profoundly crafted by artisans, one by one, using techniques passed down through the ages.
+It is a traditional Japanese garment that was worn until the Meiji period (1868-1912), when Western clothing culture was introduced and is very profoundly crafted by artisans, one by one, using techniques passed down through the ages.

 The style has changed variously over time.